hakanErgin/class-5-project-lazyvariable/README.md

 - Multiple options for `education` and `experiences`
 - Ability export as a nicely formatted document or URL
 - Naming conventions
+- Check if user does not have avatar/name on github

 [Project Link](https://portfolio-d9052.firebaseapp.com/)
 (_backend needs a moment to wake up when you login/register for first time_)